The UK Police Advanced Riding System "the system" is the basis of all advanced rider training in the UK.

 Then the advanced motorcycle tuition will begin.
 There will be a series of rides over a variety of roads and traffic conditions.
 Sometimes your instructor will be leading and demonstrating various techniques accompanied by his commentary.

 Sometimes you will be in front and the instructor's commentary continues, pointing out, explaining and adjusting.
-In between the rides will be comfort / refreshment breaks when you will be encouraged to ask questions and discuss the techniques.
+There will be breaks when you will be encouraged to ask questions and discuss the techniques.

 It will be hard work but exciting and a great deal of fun; a learning curve that will totally transform your motorcycle riding.

-In conjunction with tailoring your course content to your own needs and requirements you will receive instruction on a wide variety of aspects of advanced motorcycling and motorcycle safety.
+In conjunction with tailoring your course content to your own needs you will receive instruction on a wide variety of aspects of advanced motorcycling and motorcycle safety.

-This includes how to read bends and the correct speed and position on them, overtaking techniques, wet weather riding, feature reading and making progress; comprehensive study of the analysis and use of the visual point; roundabouts, filtering, three lane single carriageways and dual carriageways / motorways; machine control including brakes, gears, throttle and low speed manoeuvring; the importance of rider attitude, how to avoid the red mist and post course over confidence.
+This includes how to read bends and the correct speed and position on them, overtaking techniques, wet weather riding, feature reading and making progress; comprehensive study of the analysis and use of the visual point; roundabouts, filtering, three lane single carriageways and dual carriageways / motorways; machine control including brakes, gears and throttle; the importance of rider attitude, how to avoid the red mist and post course over confidence.